-- E 14.
-The labor force in the United States is defined as: - a. the total number of individuals who are employed. - b. the sum of the total number of individuals who are employed and the officially unemployed.

-c. the sum of the total number of individuals who are employed, the officially unemployed, and discouraged workers.

-d. the total number of individuals who are 16 years old and older, but not retired.

-e. none of the above.
+- 14) The labor force in the United States is defined as - A) the total number of individuals who are employed. - B) the sum of the total number of individuals who are employed and the officially unemployed. - C) the sum of the total number of individuals who are employed, the officially unemployed, and discouraged workers. - D) the total number of individuals who are 16 years old and older, but not retired. - E) none of the above

-Use the following data to answer the next three questions.
+Use the information provided below to answer the following questions.

-Suppose a country using the United States system of calculating official unemployment statistics has 100 million people, of whom 50 million are working age.
+Suppose a country using the United States' system of calculating official unemployment statistics has 100 million people, of whom 50 million are working age.
 Of these 50 million, 20 million have jobs.
 Of the remainder: 10 million are actively searching for jobs; 10 million would like jobs but are not searching; and 10 million do not want jobs at all.

-- M 15.
+- 15) Refer to the information above.
 The labor force is

-- a.
-20 million.
+- A) 20 million.

-- b.
-40 million.
+- B) 40 million.

-- c.
-60 million.
+- C) 60 million.

-- d.
-80 million.
+- D) 80 million.

-- e.
-100 million.
+- E) 100 million.